c. late 1965

 Hosted by Joe Pyne

-[Channel] 11 -- (Color) Joe Pyne Show with sculptor Vito and his "freak-out" band, writer-producer Jerry Hopkins, Peace Corps official Ray Holland, "human physics" exponent Dr. Champion K. Teutsch, feminist Velma Menelkoch
+[Channel] 11—(Color) Joe Pyne Show with sculptor Vito and his "freak-out" band, writer-producer Jerry Hopkins, Peace Corps official Ray Holland, "human physics" exponent Dr. Champion K. Teutsch, feminist Velma Menelkoch

 I am a long time Zappaphile.

 The first time I saw him was on a show in the LA area.
-It was called The Joe Pine show.
+It was called The Joe [Pyne] show.
 He was this right wing wind bag who had on guests and would badger them with his right wing bull shit.
-Well, he mad the mistake of have Frank and MOI with the 3 Cherry Sister on, (who were I think some of the GTO's) Any way they brought a bunch of Freaks in with them, probably from Laurel Canyon or maybe some people from The United Mutations, and proceded to have a FREAK OUT all over the studio.
+Well, he made the mistake of have Frank and MOI with the 3 Cherry Sister on, (who were I think some of the GTO's) Any way they brought a bunch of Freaks in with them, probably from Laurel Canyon or maybe some people from The United Mutations, and proceded to have a FREAK OUT all over the studio.
 I was pretty young and dumb then but it was the best thing I ever saw.
 If you can imagin the face of Joe Pine when his studio filled up with freaks dancing all over his furniture and the cameras it was probably one of the great moments in Los Angeles television.
 WOW I wish they had that on tape.
 Just thought you would like to hear the story.
 Sincerly John Titter.

 It must have been 1965 as I was still pretty nieve!!!!!